shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/OracleHyperion.rst

 Setup Oracle Hyperion as SAML Service Provider
 ------------------------------------------------------------------------------------------------------------

-Refer to Oracle Hyperion documentation to set it up SAML Service Provider.
+Refer to Oracle Hyperion documentation to set it up as SAML Service Provider.

 Test the Configuration
 ----------------------